collapsed-stacks/startups/questions/13128/submitting-proposals-to-win-federal-government-contracts.md

 - posted by: [Tim Cook](https://stackexchange.com/users/1789592/tim-cook) on 2017-08-14
 - score: 1

-<p>If you really want to go the government grant route.
+If you really want to go the government grant route.
 I suggest that you look for partnership with a university that has experience with obtaining grants.
-Find a researcher interested in the same or similar area as your "small tech".</p>
+Find a researcher interested in the same or similar area as your "small tech".

-<p>Good Luck.</p>
+Good Luck.

 ## Answer 13186